jbeich/platform_external_avb/README.md

 be handled through the `hashtree_error_mode` parameter in the `avb_slot_verify()` function.
 Possible values include

+* `AVB_HASHTREE_ERROR_MODE_PANIC` means that the OS will **panic** without the current slot being invalidated.
+Be careful using this mode as it may introduce boot panic if the same hashtree verification error is hit on every boot.
+This mode is available since: 1.7.0 (kernel 5.9)

 * `AVB_HASHTREE_ERROR_MODE_RESTART_AND_INVALIDATE` means that the HLOS
   will invalidate the current slot and restart.
 On devices with A/B this would lead to attempting to boot the other slot (if it's marked